1 Thessalonians Chapter Two

 1 Thessalonians 2:3

-For the appeal we make does not spring from error or impure motives, nor are we trying to trick you.
+For the appeal we make does not flow from error or from impure motives, neither do we try to trick people.

 This verse lets us examine the heart of Paul and his companions.
 We see first that their ministry (the appeal) comes with knowledge (not from error) in that they understood the gospel of Jesus Christ and lived it.
 Paul knew the word of God and how to put it into action.
 Second, we see that their ministry was not motivated by greed (impure motives).
 We probably think of greed and associate it with just money but it can also be fame and other things.
 Paul is reminding them that the reason his team came to them was simply to proclaim the gospel so that people might be saved and they did not expect anything in return.
 Finally, they weren't simply after numbers of converts but were looking to make true disciples as Jesus has instructed.
 They did not use a big show (tricks or gimmicks) to bring in the harvest but simply and boldly proclaimed the gospel.
 It is not about "making friends and influencing people" but about proclaiming the Word and letting God change hearts.